tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Gravitational Fields/Gravitational Fields.md

 Nkg$^{-1}$ is (kgms$^{-2}$)/kg
 = ms$^{-2}$
 ## Gravitational Field Patterns
-Uniform field - is where the
+Uniform field - is where the gravitational field strength is the same in **magnitude and direction** throughout the field, and the lines must be **parallel** to each other.
+Radial Field - is where the gravitational field strength is varied radially from the centre of the body as distance changes.
+Further from the centre of the body, the **field strength decreases shown by the field lines getting further apart**